MidStreet’s Business Valuation Process

 Initial Conversation About Business Valuation

-The first conversation we have with you will help us determine if your business is within the range of businesses we sell.
-If your business is within $1 to $25 million in revenue, we will generally perform a free valuation for you.
+The first conversation we have with you will help us determine if your business is within the range of businesses we represent for sale ($2m-$50m in revenue).

 Some reasons we may not be able to perform a free valuation for you are: